thardy/generator-ngbp/README.md

 > Yeoman Generator based on the popular ngBoilerplate AngularJS kickstarter.  ngBoilerplate is a best-practice boilerplate for scalable Angular projects built on a highly modular, folder-by-feature structure.
 You work in vertical slices on a daily basis (view, controller, service, etc), so why not organize your projects to optimize your workflow, maximize discoverability, and get copy-paste module reuse for free?

+## Update

+6/13/2014 - I discovered that I had forgotten to npm publish several of the latest fixes and improvements.
+If you're using npm to get latest, please "npm install -g generator-ngbp" again to get the latest fixes.

 ## Quick Start